 "We have a proactive approach to student support."

-“We have a proactive approach to student support,” says Dr. Sara Rabie, Director of Academic Support and Development for the DES at St. George’s University.
+“We have a proactive approach to student support,” says Dr. Sara Rabie, director of academic support and development for SGU's Department of Educational Services (DES).

 One way the DES helps you get into the swing of things is regular performance reflections.
 “We reach out to students in the School of Medicine after each of their exams in the first term,” Dr. Rabie explains.
 Going over results can also help the DES make suggestions for other resources you might want to take advantage of.